On Weighted Twisted K-Energy and Its Applications: Openness of coercivity

 \subsection{Coercivity}

 In this section, we establish the openness of the coercivity condition for the (relative) weighted twisted Mabuchi energy with respect to the cone angle parameters.
-Our main result, Theorem \ref{thm:coeropen0}, demonstrates that the coercivity of the relative functional $\cM^\mathrm{rel}_{v,\mathrm{w},2\pi [D]}$ is stable under small perturbations of the angle vector $\boldsymbol{\alpha} = (\alpha_1, \dots, \alpha_N)$ associated with the simple normal crossing divisor $D = \sum (1-\alpha_j)D_j$.
+Our main result, Theorem \ref{thm:coeropen0}, demonstrates that the coercivity of the relative functional $\cM^\mathrm{rel}_{\mathrm{v},\mathrm{w},2\pi [D]}$ is stable under small perturbations of the angle vector $\boldsymbol{\alpha} = (\alpha_1, \dots, \alpha_N)$ associated with the simple normal crossing divisor $D = \sum (1-\alpha_j)D_j$.
 We prove that if coercivity holds for a given configuration of cone angles, it persists for all parameters in a neighborhood.
-The proof relies on comparing weighted entropies via Lemma \ref{lemma:Ent-compare} and applying H\"older estimates for weighted energies derived in Proposition \ref{prop:wenE1}.
+The proof relies on comparing weighted entropies via Lemma~\ref{lemma:Ent-compare} and applying the finite-energy estimates \eqref{equ:wenlip}, \eqref{equ:twenhold}, and \eqref{equ:energy-ddc-finite-continuity}.
 We first establish the necessary preliminary results regarding the relative entropy in the variational framework of \cite{BBEGZ}.

 Let $X$ be an arbitrary compact (Hausdorff) topological space, fixed with a positive Radon measure $\nu$.
 Recall that the \emph{relative entropy} of any positive Radon measure $\mu$ on $X$ with respect to $\nu$ is defined as